orioltomas/notes-backend/README.md

 ### `npm start`

-It start the backend server.
+It starts the backend server.
+This will also show the actual frontend since the project contains a production build of our frontend.

 ### `npm run dev`